 When it comes to running a successful organisation, teamwork is now viewed as almost as important as individual performance.
 Motivating people to work hard for a common goal is crucial for running an innovative business.
-And effective communication at every level - starting at the top - is the key factor to achieving success in this area.
+And effective workplace communication at every level - starting at the top - is the key factor to achieving success in this area.

 So how can we make sure that our conversations are positive ones?
 And that they’re leading to the desired end result?